4 Dead, 1 Injured In 'Ambush-Style' Shooting At House Party In Inglewood

 INGLEWOOD (CBSLA) — Four people were killed Sunday in an “ambush-style” shooting during a house party in Inglewood.
 A fifth person was wounded.

 The shooting unfolded at an unregulated short-term rental home on Park Avenue near Hargrave Street around 1:30 a.m.
-Sunday.READ MORE: Local Schools Forced To Adapt As Omicron Surge Continues
+Sunday.READ MORE: Fire Breaks Out In Restaurant Of Downtown LA High-Rise, One Hurt

 It was then that authorities responded to a report of “shots being fired.”
 When they arrived, they located three victims who were pronounced dead at the scene.
 Two others were taken to a local hospital, one of whom died during transport.